djaus2/CreateQr/README.md

 ## CreateQR

-A simople C# Console app to create a QR Code that when viewed from a phone, a linked file is downloaded to the phone.
+A simple C# Console app to create a QR Code that when viewed from a phone, a linked file is downloaded to the phone.

 ```
 Usage: